 Applicants must notify the Kellogg Institute of any funding received from another source; the Institute may adjust the award accordingly.
 No duplicate funding (that is, funding for the same purpose) is allowed.

-- A brief abstract (150 words) that includes the research question and relation to Kellogg themes
+- A brief abstract (150 words)

 - A short bibliography